apache/nuttx/configs/README.txt

 		  only a single slot (See CONFIG_MMCSD_NSLOTS).
 If defined, CONFIG_PAGING_SDSLOT will instruct certain board-specific logic to initialize the media in this SD slot.
+		CONFIG_PAGING_M25PX - Use the m25px.c FLASH driver.
+If this is selected, then the MTD interface to the MP25x device will be used to support paging.
+		CONFIG_PAGING_M25PX_BINOFFSET - If CONFIG_PAGING_M25PX is defined then
+		  CONFIG_PAGING_M25PX_BINOFFSET will be used to specify the offset in bytes into the FLASH device where the NuttX binary image is located.
+		  Default: 0
+		CONFIG_PAGING_M25PX_SPIPORT - If CONFIG_PAGING_M25PX is defined and
+		  the device has multiple SPI busses (ports), then this configuration should be set to indicate which SPI port the M25Px device is connected.
+		  Default: 0

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it